 How to Minimize Pain After Getting Dental Implants

-Dental implants are a great way to restore your dental health, but recovery from surgery can be very painful.
-Dental implant treatments can take longer than other types of tooth replacement procedures because sometimes the body has a more difficult time processing titanium vs other materials.
+Dental implants are a great way to restore your dental health, but recovery from surgery can be tough.
+In addition, dental implant treatments can take longer than other types of tooth replacement procedures because sometimes the body has a more difficult time processing titanium vs. other materials.

-Dental implants also do not have roots, so they must be placed deeper in order to integrate with the jawbone.
+Dental implants also do not have roots, so they must be placed deeper to integrate with the jawbone.

 - Take prescribed pain medications as directed by your dentist.
-You will probably be given a prescription for a narcotic or local anesthetic to help ease any lingering pain after.
+You will probably be given a prescription pain reliever or local anesthetic to help ease any lingering pain afterward.

 - Take non-prescription painkillers.
 You can take over-the-counter drugs such as Tylenol, Advil, or Aspirin to help ease any discomfort you may have after surgery.
 Be sure to consult with your healthcare professional about what you should take.

-- Practice advanced relaxation techniques such as meditation and deep breathing exercises.
-You can use relaxation techniques to help distract from any pain or discomfort you might be feeling after the surgery.
+- Practice advanced relaxation techniques.
+Such as meditation and deep breathing exercises.
+You can use relaxation techniques to help distract from any pain or discomfort you might feel after the surgery.

-- Spend time focusing on your recovery.
-Dental implant surgery can be an incredibly important part of your healthcare regimen, so you want to make sure that you are fully recovering from the procedure.
-Try to take it easy for a few days following the surgery to give yourself time to heal properly.
+- Focus on your recovery.
+Dental implant surgery can be a significant part of your healthcare regimen, so you want to ensure that you fully recover from the procedure.
+Try to take it easy for a few days following the surgery to give yourself time to heal correctly.

 - Eat soft meals during recovery.
-Dental implants usually require several weeks to heal after they have been surgically placed, so you want to make sure that you’re eating soft foods during this time.
+Dental implants usually require several weeks to heal after being surgically placed, so you want to ensure that you’re eating soft foods.

-Dental implants and surrounding gums and tissues will likely be tender for a while after surgery, so it’s best not to eat anything too crunchy or spicy until your implant has completely healed.
+Dental implants and surrounding gums and tissues will likely be tender after the surgery.
+Therefore, avoiding eating anything too crunchy or spicy is best until your implant has completely healed.

 Dental implants are a great way to restore your dental health and help you live life with better function and a more confident smile.
-After implantation, you’ll want to take great care of your overall health to speed healing and reduce the risk of infection.
+However, after implantation, you’ll want to take great care of your overall health to speed healing and reduce the risk of infection.

-Dental implant treatments can take longer than other tooth-replacement options, so you’ll need to take this into consideration when deciding if implants are right for you.
-You will also have to consider your financial situation and how much dental implants will cost compared to alternatives such as bridges or veneers.
+Dental implant treatments can take longer than other tooth-replacement options, so you’ll need to consider this when deciding if implants are right for you.
+You will also have to consider your financial situation and how much dental implants will cost compared to alternatives, such as bridges or veneers.

-If you want to learn more about Bucks County dental implants, get in touch with Genis Dental.
-Dr. Genis has been performing dental implants for many years and is recognized in the field for his stellar work.
-To find out more, call the office at (267) 988-4586.
+If you want to learn more about Dental Implants, get in touch with Genis Dental.
+Dr. Genis has been performing dental implants for many years and is widely recognized for his stellar dental work.
+To find out if you are a good candidate for dental implants, call Genis Dental today to schedule an initial consultation at 267-988-4586.